Skip to main content

 Airflow UI

-The quickest way to create Airflow connections and variables is through the Airflow UI.
+You can create Airflow connections and variables is through the Airflow UI.
 This experience is the same for both local Airflow environments and Astro Deployments.
 Astronomer recommends this method if you're just getting started with Airflow, you want to get your DAGs running quickly, or if you want to export connections in a URI/JSON format.

 Benefits